| Active Ingredient: | Saroglitazar |

 Monitoring of lipid panels, liver function tests, and glucose levels is recommended during treatment.
 If you miss a dose, take it as soon as you remember, unless it’s near the time of the next dose.
 In that case, skip the missed dose—do not double it.

-Saroglitazar 4 mg helps treat liver diseases like NAFLD (non-alcoholic fatty liver disease) and NASH (non-alcoholic steatohepatitis) by reducing liver fat accumulation, and inflammation, and improving liver enzyme levels.
+Saroglitazar 4 mg helps treat liver diseases like NAFLD (non-alcoholic fatty liver disease) and NASH (non-alcoholic steatohepatitis) by reducing liver fat accumulation, inflammation, and improving liver enzyme levels.
 It does so by activating both PPAR-α and PPAR-γ receptors.

 Activation of PPAR-α helps reduce triglycerides and enhances fat metabolism in the liver, leading to a reduction in hepatic steatosis (fatty liver).
 PPAR-γ activation improves insulin sensitivity and reduces liver inflammation, which is critical in slowing or reversing liver damage.